codexgq/startbootstrap-creative-codexgq/README.md

 codexgq, Inc. (CGQ) is doing fast, trendy and well secured web and cloud based projects since 2014.

-If you already have an app or a website, CGQ experts will conduct an audit, fix bugs, reduce the loading time of your project dramatically.
+If you already have an app or a website, CGQ will conduct an audit, fix bugs, reduce the loading time of your project dramatically.

 If you create a project from the scratch, they will be happy to provide you a support in choosing a registrar, a hosting and a technology stack.